 My Opinion on Licensed Anime Statues

-For consolidation purposes, I am only going to talk about licensed statues in this post.
-Buying unlicensed statues is a whole different ball-game that required an entire post of its own.
+For consolidation purposes, I am only going to talk about licensed statutes in this post.
+Buying unlicensed statues is a whole different ball game that required an entire post of its own.
 If unlicensed statues are something you are interested in, you can read more about buying unlicensed anime statues.

 If you are looking for amazing statement pieces that have high-quality and detail, licensed statues are what you are looking for.
 They look great on display, and while they are very expensive, they are worth every penny.

 While I could buy many figures for the price of one statue, I find the quality and dynamic poses of these to be more appealing than the rest on this list.
 The detail you get on these figures is also top-notch with many including epic dioramas that further help bring the statue to life.

-With that said, quality does vary from studio to studio, but there are a handful who's work I'm continuously impressed by.
+With that said, quality does vary from studio to studio, but there are a handful whose work I’m continuously impressed by.
 The top on that list is Figurama Collectors.
 In terms of customer service, they are the best and their sculpts are phenomenal, so I recommend checking them out first if you are looking to get into statues!

 Another great studio you can buy anime statues from is Prime 1 Studio.
 Their statues, when purchased in the DX version, come with multiple display options and items, like face plates and hands and they have some of my all-time favorite anime statues.
 Their Berserk line in particular is incredible as seen here in my review of the 1/3 scale Guts, The Black Swordsman statue.